 Clients in both inpatient and outpatient programs have access to exceptional counseling and behavioral therapies.
 The clinic’s goal is to impart every available tool that will help patients to understand the causes of their addiction.

 CBT and counseling provide some of the most effective remedies to help patients get on the right track with respect to substance abuse.
 Counseling is offered one-on-one, and group and family counseling are provided with the patient’s approval.
 Patients learn a great deal about their addiction, its remedies, and how they can avoid future relapse.
 Relapse is caused by certain triggers that may include a person, environment, or circumstance that increases stress.

 One of the most important things to remember is that patients are never alone, regardless of where they are in the rehab process.
 They are continually surrounded by caring and capable clinicians.
 Aftercare is an important element in the overall process.
 Patients can look forward to continued therapy and professional advice from people in the know.
 Patients are encouraged to affiliate with organizations like Narcotics Anonymous (NA) or other similar groups to keep hope alive.
 Alcoholics Anonymous (AA) offers a similar program where recovering patients can bond with others fighting and overcoming the same addictions.

 Getting on with Life

-Life is a terrible thing to waste, and an addiction can sap the strength and passion from an individual—even the will to live.
-Rehab has something valuable to offer anyone looking to move past an addiction and get on with life.
+Life is a terrible thing to waste, and addiction can sap the strength and passion from an individual—even the will to live.
+Rehab has something valuable to offer anyone looking to move past addiction and get on with life.
 Millions of people arrive and gain the knowledge and commitment they need to realize a happy ending.